 Debbie has been the Studio Manager of Yoga Toes since moving to Point Reyes in 2010.
 Before then, she was the owner and founder of Tucson Yoga, an award-winning low-cost yoga studio in Arizona that grew to serve over 20,000 students per year.

 Debbie holds a degree in Computer Science from Rutgers University with a minor in Music.
-When not teaching yoga, she leads yogic chant workshops and she also sings, performs, and leads singing workshops with her partner Tim Weed.
-Learn more on Debbie’s website at www.debbiedaly.com.
+When not teaching yoga, she is a performing musician, singer and music teacher.
+Her website is www.debbiedaly.com.

 Maile Sivert discovered yoga in 1996.
 Immediately, she resonated with practice and could feel there was something special, something indefinable to it.
 She continues to explore and experience this sensation in her yoga practice today.

 She considers Richard Freeman, whom she met while living in Colorado in 1998, to be her primary teacher.
 She continues to study with him annually and has completed three advanced teacher trainings with him.
 Impassioned by Indian culture, she has traveled to India multiple times, and in 2000 she spent three months studying with BNS Iyengar in Mysore, southern India.

 Maile teaches yoga in an exploratory way, encouraging the cultivation of intuition as a guide.
 While rooted in the tradition of Astanga, her practice has been nourished by many styles and teachers.
 She is inspired by the connection between breath and movement and teaches precision in alignment.
 Balancing tradition with creativity, her vinyasa classes are an active, yet nurturing synthesis of flowing postures, breath awareness and yogic philosophy.
 She also enjoys teaching yoga foundations and therapeutic classes.